jsmith/vuepress-theme-terminal/README.md

 > A terminal (portfolio) theme for VuePress!

-> WARNING: This package does NOT work with Firefox due to incompatible Regex :(
+> WARNING: This package does NOT work with Firefox due to an incompatible Regex :(

 ## Demos
 [Basic Demo](https://jsmith.github.io/vuepress-theme-terminal)